DataDrivenDevOps/CornSnakeFlareLine/README.md

-# CornSnakeFlareLine
+# CornSnake Flare Line Family Genetics

 If used for any purpose, the genetic information collected and documented here must be credited to Sarah Mohr, owner of Sarah’s Snake Shop.
 Otherwise, enjoy.

-# How to View the Data Diagram
+# How do I review the genetics data and image on the Data Diagram?

 Option 1: